stacksc/goat/README.md

 The repository and code is for demonstration purposes at this time; this is only to showcase a basic application to common APIs.

 ## cache
-1. to recreate your cache for testing and multiple clones, you can remove all configs and keys from this directory: ~/goat
+1. to recreate your cache, you can remove all configs and keys from this directory: `~/goat`
 2. files will look like those listed below.
 3. if these files are removed, you will need to reauthenticate/setup each module.